Ahmetemintek/LLM_projects/fine_tuning/README.md

 # Fine-Tuning a GPT Model with OpenAI

-This repository contains a Jupyter notebook demonstrating the process of fine-tuning a GPT model using the OpenAI API through **Prompt Tuning**.
+This folder contains a Jupyter notebook demonstrating the process of fine-tuning a GPT model using the OpenAI API through **Prompt Tuning**.
 This approach focuses on optimizing the model's responses by crafting specific prompts without modifying the underlying model weights.

 ## Contents